 Santa Fe Land Iguana: What’s in the name?

-This species of land iguana (Conolophus pallidus) differed and branched away from its more widespread cousin in the archipelago – the Galapagos land iguana (Conolphus subcristatus) – around 8-10 million years ago.
+This species of the land iguana (Conolophus pallidus) differed and branched away from its more widespread cousin in the archipelago – the Galapagos land iguana (Conolphus subcristatus) – around 8-10 million years ago.

 The generic name, Conolophus is actually green for “spiny crest,” which references the spiny ridge that lines their backs.
 Compared to the common Galapagos land iguanas, the Santa Fe land iguana has smaller dorsal spines.
 They also have a slightly darker shade of browner throughout their scales and also possess a tapered snout.
 This more obscure coloring allows the Santa Fe land iguana to blend in even more perfectly with its surroundings, making it a harder target to snare for predators.
-Oddly enough, Charles Darwin referred to them as being “ugly animals, of a yellowish orange beneath, and of a brownish-red colour above: from their low facial angle they have a singularly stupid appearance.”
+Oddly enough, Charles Darwin referred to them as being “ugly animals, of a yellowish orange beneath, and of a brownish-red color above: from their low facial angle they have a singularly stupid appearance.”